automagica/automagica/docs/index.md

 ![Imgur](https://i.imgur.com/7gSv7gc.png)

-Note that the links differ depending on your location, as google search results are location dependant.
+Note that the links differ depending on your location, as google search results are location dependent.

 ## Credits